gagankukkar/gagankukkar/README.md

 - 👋 Hi, I’m @gagankukkar
-- 👀 I’m interested in ... a bit of everything!
+- 👀 I’m interested in ... advancing my knowlege and career in the tech world!
-- 🌱 I’m currently learning ... software engineering
+- 🌱 I’m currently learning ... mostly NodeJS/JavaScript and Python but I like to keep an open mind 😊
 - 💞️ I’m looking to collaborate on ... projects that will help me learn more about good software development
 - 📫 How to reach me ... find me on LinkedIn if you'd like to get in touch